Supreme Court of the United States

 Where things stand

 The Court has been considering this alongside Duncan.
 Washington's law goes further than most states — it bans the manufacture and sale of standard-capacity magazines, not just possession.
-The last docket entry shows distribution for the January 9, 2026 conference with no action yet recorded.
+No action was taken at the March 6 conference.
+The Court is widely expected to handle this case and Duncan together.

 Potential impact